-In West Virginia, the Fair Market Rent (FMR) for a two-bedroom apartment is \$588.
+In West Virginia, the 2011 Fair Market Rent (FMR) for a two-bedroom apartment is \$588.
 In order to afford this level of rent and utilities, without paying more than 30% of income on housing, a household must earn \$1,959 monthly, or \$23,510 annually.
 Assuming a 40-hour work week, 52 weeks per year, this level of income translates into a Housing Wage of \$11.30.

 In West Virginia, a minimum wage worker earns an hourly wage of \$7.25.
 In order to afford the FMR for a two-bedroom apartment, a minimum wage earner must work 62 hours per week, 52 weeks per year.
 Or, a household must include 1.6 minimum wage earner(s) working 40 hours per week year-round in order to make the two-bedroom FMR affordable.
+The estimated mean (average) wage for a renter is \$9.58.
+In order to afford the FMR for a two bedroom apartment at this wage, a renter must work 47 hours per week, 52 weeks per year.
+Or, working 40 hours per week year-round, a household must include 1.2 workers earning the mean renter wage in order to make the two-bedroom FMR affordable.

-The information compiled by the National Low Income Housing Affordable rental housing confirms that affordable rental housing is still out of reach of most low-income families in West Virginia.
+The information compiled by the National Low Income Housing Coalition confirmation that affordable single-family and rental housing are still out of reach of most low-income families in West Virginia.